thedamfr/Android-BleEventAdapter/readme.md

 This event, like many other of this kind give you access to the BluetoothGatt on which you can directly use the writeCharacteristic or readCharacteristic methods.

 You will find other events :
 - CharacteristicChangedEvent is called for notifications.
 - CharacteristicReadEvent is called when a characteristic is read.
 - CharacteristicWriteEvent is called when a characteristic has been wrotten.
 - DescriptorReadEvent is called when a Descriptor is read.
 - DescriptorWriteEvent is called when a Descriptor is wrotten.
 - DiscoveryServiceEvent is called when service discovery begin.
 - ReadRemoteRssiEvent is called when Rssi is read.
 - ReliableWriteCompleted is called when a reliable write is completed.
 - ScanningEvent is called when starting or stoping scanning for a device.

 # Who we are

-We are Indy Trackers.
+We are indy trackers.

-We build the future of sport using smart hardware and connected device.
+We build the future of sport using smart hardware and connected devices.

-Read more about how we do on our tech blog [Indy Labs](http://labs.indytrackers.com).
+Read more about how we do on our tech blog [indy labs](http://labs.indytrackers.com).

 # License